Sandersville Railroad: Equipment

-The Company also owns two slug units which the SAN refers to as "boosters".
-The first one is a former Rock Island Railroad Company GE (General Electric)-built Universal Series U25B road Switcher that was turned from a conventional locomotive to a Road Slug later in its life.
-The operators cab, auxiliary cab, diesel engine (prime mover), air compressor, and radiator were all removed from the frame, and a large concrete ballast block was installed along with a new long full length hood was installed that has electric powered traction motor blowers on each end to cool the 4 DC electric traction motors on each axle as it did when it was a regular engine.
+The company also owns two slug units which the SAN refers to as "boosters".
+The first one is a former Rock Island Railroad Company GE (General Electric)-built Universal Series U25B road switcher that was turned from a conventional locomotive to a road slug later in its life.
+The operator's cab, auxiliary cab, diesel engine (prime mover), air compressor, and radiator were all removed from the frame.
+A large concrete ballast block was installed, along with a new long full length hood that has electric powered traction motor blowers on each end to cool the 4 DC electric traction motors on each axle, as it did when it was a regular engine.
 The cab has headlights on each end and a ratchet style handbrake on the B-end.
 The fuel tank of the engine was removed and it became a full road slug that now receives its power from whatever mother unit it is multi-unit (MU) connected to.
 The Rock Island Railroad later sold one of its converted GE road slugs to the Sandersville Railroad Company and it became the SAN 90.
 In 1994 the company bought an additional slug unit from Norfolk Southern that became the SAN 91 that has a shorter body and vertically mounted "tombstone" style headlights.
 All engines in the fleet have the twin "ditch" gauge lights on each end as well.

 Up until the year 2009 the company also used a former Louisville & Nashville Railroad bay window caboose that's road number was SAN 60 but it was retired as the company didn't want to have to keep its old friction bearing axles constantly serviced and FRA Certified.
 It was taken through downtown Sandersville, Georgia during the October of year 2009 "Kaolin Festival Parade" on the back of a lowboy tuck trailer in place of the railroad's normally used steam engine "General" parade float.
 After this, it was offloaded by mobile cranes back onto the tracks at the bulk transfer yard and then carried back to the Sandersville Yard by one of the locomotives to be parked behind 3 former Illinois Central Railroad wide-vision cupola cabooses owned by the company.